alexwlchan/alexwlchan.net/src/_drafts/detect-private-browsing.md

   </tr>
 </table>

-This gives us a way in – we can use System Events to inspect the items in the Window menu, and that will tell us if the frontmost window is private.
+This gives us a way in – we can use System Events to inspect the items in the Window menu, and the label on this item will tell us if the frontmost window is private.
 It works even if there's a single tab (or no tab) in the window – the menu item will be present, just inactive.

 Here's what the code looks like: